ahmedhimel21/ahmedhimel21/README.md

 ## 💼 What I Do

 I am a MERN stack Developer with a passion for creating beautiful and functional websites.
 I have extensive experience working with a wide range of technology including HTML5, CSS3, JavaScript, React, React-router, NodeJs, ExpressJs, firebase Authentication, MongoDB, Typescript and NextJS.
 As a MERN stack Developer, my primary focus is on creating amazing user interfaces that deliver a seamless user experience.
-I am currently studying in the chemistry department at Narail Govt.
-Victoria College.
-I don't get bored while working in this profession.
-The new technology and the passion to do something creative and unique interested me in this profession.
-I constantly try to create interactive projects by acquiring new technologies and skills.

 ## 🛠️ Tech Stack